 Please be sure to specify the LSAC institution code, 8395.

 Please note that other English proficiency exams (e.g., IELTS and Cambridge Exams) will not be accepted in place of the TOEFL.

-We require all applicants to the LL.M. program to submit their applications online through LSAC's Electronic Application Service (available August 1).
+We require all applicants to the LL.M. program to submit their applications online through LSAC's Electronic Application Service, available August 1.
 After you register for LSAC's LL.M.
-Credential Assembly Service, have your required transcripts sent only once directly to LSAC by the registrar of each undergraduate and graduate institution you attended.
-You must use LSAC's Transcript Request Forms for this purpose; these forms will be available only after you register for LL.M.
+Credential Assembly Service (CAS), have your required transcripts sent only once directly to LSAC by the registrar of each undergraduate and graduate institution you attended; this includes all of your academic transcripts, both in law and in other academic fields.
+You must use LSAC's Transcript Request Forms for this purpose; these forms will be available only after you register for the LL.M.
 CAS and enter your academic institution information.
 If you have records from education completed outside of the United States, all of your attested documents from the issuing institution or government agency must be submitted in the original language.
 If the transcripts or other required documents are not in English, a certified translation must be included.

 International applicants must register for LSAC's Document Assembly Service.
 We also require LSAC's International Transcript Authentication and Evaluation Service.
 If you are in the process of completing your degree, you should arrange for a transcript of all available grades to be sent to LSAC.
 When you have completed your degree, you must arrange for the final transcript to be sent to LSAC.

 Please see LSAC's website for instructions on submitting transcripts to LSAC.

 We require two and accept up to four letters of recommendation from professors (or employers) who have worked with you.
 Your file will be deemed complete when two letters have arrived.
 We require that all letters of recommendation be sent through LSAC's Letter of Recommendation (LOR) Service.
 Follow the instructions provided in your LSAC account.